rahuljain95/WebDevMock/README.md

-This is a functionality of position property work. https://github.com/rahuljain95/WebDevMock
+This is a functionality of position property work in css. https://github.com/rahuljain95/WebDevMock